Diary of a CEO

 ⚡ Actionable Takeaways

-- →Prioritize sleep, diet, and physical exercise as fundamental pillars for maintaining the overall health and optimal function of your brain throughout your life [24:24].
+- →Prioritize consistent exercise, good sleep, and a healthy diet, as these foundational elements are crucial for maintaining the overall health and function of your brain [24:24].

 ⏱ Timeline Breakdown